 If you are taking a long trip, ensure you have the essentials if you were stranded.
 These may include fully charged mobile and a portable charger, spare tire, jack and basic tools such as a screwdriver and a flashlight.
 You should also consider Roadside Assistance, NRMA is our preferred pick, just ensure you purchase this at least 48 hours prior to your trip to avoid emergency assistance fees.

 This may feel like a daunting task before a trip, but it is important to ensure you do not have an emergency or breakdown and that you get to your destination safely!
-At Titan Auto in Thornton, we offer a 65-point pre-trip inspection for just $50 and if you need anything fixed or repaired this fee is redeemable back on any repairs or work, we may need to do so it is a win-win for you and your car.
+At Titan Auto in Thornton, we offer a 65-point pre-trip inspection to ensure your vechile is road trip ready for when you head on the road.

 If you want to get your Car Road Trip Ready with the Titan Auto Team Head to our booking page.